VivekanandanS/gist/microservices/antipattern/data-driven-migration.md

 ![Data Migration : Monolith to Microservices](https://github.com/VivekanandanS/gist/blob/master/resources/images/microservices/datamigration.png)

-The above illustration shows microservices architecture broken down from a monolith, which has three services with bounded context, no shared state owing to its data.
+The above illustration shows microservices architecture broken down from a monolith, which has three services with bounded context, no shared state owing its data.
 Let's see what happens during the migration process.

 ### Large Volume of Data is being Migrated !!